sogno-platform/proloaf/docs/content/en/docs/Files and Scripts/evaluate_saliency.md

 Select and download the data on which you want to train a neural network on and put it in the data folder.
 Make a new folder in the targets folder and put a `config.json` and `tuning.json` file within.
 There you can set all the relevant paths and parameters.
-Now train the neural network on the data by using the fc_train function.
+Now [train](./train.md) the neural network on the data by using the `train.py`.
-The resulting net will be saved in the oracles folder

-Now in saliency.json in the same folder the following settings need to be made:
+Now in [saliency config](./config.md#saliency-config) in the same folder the following settings need to be made:

 - set the `ref_batch_size` to the number of references to use for each feature (recommended: At least 10)
 - set `max_epochs` to the number of epochs of the saliency map optimization process (recommended: At least a few thousand)